module-federation/aegis-host/README.md

 While there are, and have been, technologies to deploy libraries without redeploying the applications they comprise (consider [OSGi](https://www.osgi.org/)), it seems the benefits of these technologies have not been worth the effort required to implement them.
 At least not until now...

-With the introduction of module federation, it is possible to dynamically import remote libraries, as if they were installed locally, with just a few, simple configuration steps.
+With the introduction of module federation, it is possible to dynamically import remote libraries, just as if they were installed locally, with only a few, simple configuration steps.
 MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, running in the same process, or what might be loosely called, **microservice libraries**.

 With MicroLib, then, you are no longer forced to choose between mangeability and autonomy.
 You avoid the microservices premium altogether by building "microservice monoliths."
-And although these libraries run in the same process, MicroLib's clean architecture and _zero-downtime_ / _"zero-install"_ deployment capability, ensures they can be deployed independently of one another, at the discretion of the developement team, with need no for coordination with the various teams.
+And although these libraries run in the same process, MicroLib's clean architecture and _zero-downtime_ / _"zero-install"_ deployment capability, ensures they can be deployed independently of one another, at the sole discretion of the developement team, with no need for coordination with other development teams.

 ---